slsa-framework/slsa-proposals/0004/README.md

 This document describes a mechanism for labeling build platforms as officially SLSA conformant, the "SLSA Conformance Program."
-This proposal lays out the program at a high level, including a draft of the survey build platforms would need to fill out to participate.
+This proposal lays out the program at a high level, including a draft of the survey that build platforms would need to fill out to participate.
 Please focus review on the program as a whole and the survey's general contents, reserving discussion of the survey's final wording for implementation PRs.